dumb3mok1d/dumb3mok1d/README.md

-### Hello ! :D nice to meet you!!!
+### Hello! :D nice to meet you!!!

 - 🌱 I’m currently learning gaming and development
-- 🤔 I’m looking for help with animation
+- 🤔 I’m looking for help with Art
 - 💬 Ask me about Art or gaming
 - 📫 How to reach me: @hellobakugou20@gmail.com
-- 😄 Pronouns: they/them
+- 😄 Pronouns: she/them
 - ⚡ Fun fact: I love crocheting